dylanshine/TableViewLiaison/README.md

 In the event a height is not provided, the `TableViewLiaison` will assume the cell is self sizing and return `UITableView.automaticDimension`.

-The `TableViewRow` can be customized using `func set(_ command: TableViewRowCommand, with closure: @escaping (TableViewLiaison, Cell, IndexPath) -> Void) ` at all the following lifecycle events:
+The `TableViewRow` can be customized using `func set(_ command: TableViewRowCommand, with closure: @escaping (TableViewLiaison, Cell, Data, IndexPath) -> Void) ` at all the following lifecycle events:

 -  accessoryButtonTapped
 -  configuration